18-649 Project 4

 - Use a state variable as a substitute for a state.
 If you

-you to avoid nested states as much as possible.
-However, if you
+We advise you to avoid nested states as much as possible.

 - The separate substates of an AND state (concurrency) may not

-same state variables or outputs.
-Transition conditions in one
+modify the same state variables or outputs.
+Transition

-state.
-This means that all transitions MUST be between states at
+of a super state.
+This means that all transitions MUST be

 Note that transition actions and entry actions are specifically

-implementation phase, you will not be allowed to make more than one
+phase, you will not be allowed to make more than one transition in

 For an example of time-triggered requirements, statecharts, and